Till Death: Azalea's Wrath

-The film is written, directed and produced by Sein Qudsi.
 It is the first Malaysian film to be released exclusively by Netflix without releasing first in cinemas.

 Synopsis

 A couple Suraya and Azman had just lost their baby due to complications during childbirth.
 Wanting to start afresh, the couple adopted a little boy and moved their family into a new house.
 Little do they know, the house carries a dark secret and a vengeful spirit is seeking justice for her undue death.
 Meanwhile, a robber experiences the same dark omens.